YouvenZ/youvenz.github.io/content/teaching/intro_to_docker.md

 ---
-title: "Introduction to computer science."
+title: "Introduction to Docker"
-date: 2023-09-01
+date: 2025-04-01
 draft: false
 course_code: "CS 4501"
-semester: "Fall"
+semester: "Spring"
-year: "2023"
+year: "2025"
 level: "Undergraduate"
 image: "images/teaching/comp-bio.jpg"
-summary: "An introduction to computer science, algorithms, networks."
+summary: "An introduction to docker container.
+This courses present the what is docker and how to use it."
 ---

 <!-- ## Course Description